Is Metformin More Than Just a Diabetes Treatment?

 The mechanisms that underlie the protection are not fully understood, but several actions may play a role.
 Metformin may help prevent damage to the blood-brain barrier (BBB), a tight layer of cells that prevents harmful substances from entering the brain.
 Damage to the BBB can result in neuroinflammation and injury, leading to neurodegeneration.

 Metformin also moderates autophagy, a natural cleaning process that improves cellular function.
-It also regulates synaptic transmission, where neurotransmitters are released that send signals from one nerve cell to another, and plasticity, or the ability of neural networks to grow and reorganize.
+It also regulates synaptic transmission, in which neurotransmitters are released that send signals from one nerve cell to another, and plasticity, or the ability of neural networks to grow and reorganize.

 Metformin and Cardiovascular Protection

 A review published in Pharmaceuticals reported that an estimated two-thirds of the deaths of people with diabetes are attributable to cardiovascular disease.
-Among this group, approximately 40 percent stem from coronary artery disease, 15 percent from heart failure and other types of heart disease, and about 10 percent from stroke.
+Among this group, approximately 40 percent of deaths stem from coronary artery diseases; 15 percent from other types of heart disease, including heart failure; and about 10 percent from stroke.
 Consequently, reducing the likelihood of these risks is paramount.

 Most clinical studies indicate that metformin may decrease the likelihood of chronic blood vessel-related complications of diabetes and significantly lower modifiable cardiovascular risk factors.
 The latter includes increased platelet aggregation, unhealthy blood lipids, belly fat, obesity, oxidative stress, high blood glucose, and inflammation.